 How to Replace Your RV Batteries

 The AGM batteries were more expensive but superior to traditional “wet” lead-acid batteries.
 They’re completely sealed, accept a charge faster, and perform better in every way.
 They’re also maintenance-free, so well worth the added cost.
+We later switched to the ultimate: lithium batteries, which, while even more expensive than AGM, worked incredibly well with our large array of solar panels (and when we sold that motorhome and bought our current travel trailer, the first big project we had done was the installation of a huge lithium battery bank and large solar array).

 In both photos, you can see our chassis batteries on the left.
-On the right side of the top photo, you see our old flooded lead acid batteries, with the newer Lifeline AGM batteries at the bottom.
+On the right side of the top photo, you see our old flooded lead acid batteries, with the Lifeline AGM batteries at the bottom.

 Regardless of what kind of batteries you choose, here’s how to replace them: